codsen/codsen/packages/object-merge-advanced/README.md

 Lodash [_.merge](https://lodash.com/docs/#merge) gets stuck when encounters a mismatching type values within plain objects.
 It's neither suitable for merging AST's, nor for deep recursive merging.

-## Difference from `object-assign`
+## Difference from `Object.assign()`

-[object-assign](https://github.com/sindresorhus/object-assign) is just a hard overwrite of all existing keys, from one object to another.
+`Object.assign()` is just a hard overwrite of all existing keys, from one object to another.
 It does not weigh the types of the input values and will happily overwrite the string value with a boolean placeholder.

-`object-assign` is not for merging data objects, it's for _setting defaults_ in the options objects.
+`Object.assign()` is not for merging data objects, it's for _setting defaults_ in the options objects.

 For example, in my email template builds, I import SCSS variables file as an object.
 I also import variables for each template, and template variables object overwrites anything existing in SCSS variables object.